dymmond/esmerald/docs/deployment/docker.md

 ### Supervisor

-Supervisor is a simple, yet powerful, process manager that allows to moniutor and control a number of processes on a UNIX-like operating systems.
+Supervisor is a simple, yet powerful, process manager that allows to monitor and control a number of processes on a UNIX-like operating systems.

 [Their documentation](http://supervisord.org/) will help you to understand better how to use it.